Fredericksburg Manslaughter Lawyer

-In Virginia, manslaughter is not specifically defined in our criminal statute but includes cases where there has been the unintended loss of a life due to the actions of the accused.
+In Virginia, manslaughter is not explicitly defined in our criminal statute but includes cases where there has been the unintended loss of life due to the actions of the accused.
 Even when the "involuntary" version of this offense is charged, it is still considered a serious felony that can result in significant penalties.
 If you have been accused of this violent crime, then the time to start developing a compelling defense is now.